-RD I am not sure only one way or one method can suture all of these elements together as a full spectrum response.
-A swarm response will probably offer us a better way to keep the public domain 'rich and diverse' on-line and off-line.
-At one end of the spectrum we should have legal activism on a local, national, and international level; and on the other end continue to push 'creative' hack crews to open more spaces, like 'Freenet' or the 'Peek-a-booty' browser by Cult of the Dead Cow.
-Tactical media projects should continue forward at pre-9/11 levels and at full speed, since they are not all dependent on the 'superfluity' of digital economies and can continue to distribute free/sharable content.
+RD I am not sure only one way or one method can suture all of these elements together as a full-spectrum response.
+A swarm response will probably offer us a better way to keep the public domain 'rich and diverse' online and offline.
+At one end of the spectrum we should have legal activism on a local, national and international level; and on the other end continue to push 'creative' hack crews to open more spaces, like 'Freenet' or the 'Peek-a-booty' browser by Cult of the Dead Cow.
+Tactical media projects should continue forward at pre-9/11 levels and at full speed, since they are not all dependent on the 'superfluity' of digital economies and can continue to distribute free/shareable content.
 At the same time the digital Agora must be pushed deeper into materiality of the social across the arcs of the world.
-The digital commons must become more aware of what is happening beyond code with globalisation and codes relationship to its expansion.
+The digital commons must become more aware of what is happening beyond code as it relates to globalisation and code's relationship to its own expansion.

 Those artists who crisscross between these spaces must bring to the foreground issues that are supposed to have been erased by the digital delirium: race, gender and class.
-No matter how much the virtual mantra about race, gender and class no longer existing or being important is - it is simply not true.
-We now face a 'War On Terrorism' that is part of a global race war that is also being used to dismantle what ever small gains have been made towards democratic values around gender and class.
-The 'Open Source' movement and related digital issues while interesting are not going to develop solutions to these more complex issues and create the links between the global south and north that are needed to construct alter-globalisation that will be necessary.
+No matter how much we hear the virtual mantra about race, gender and class no longer existing or being important it is simply not true.
+We now face a 'War On Terrorism' that is part of a global race war that is also being used to dismantle whatever small gains have been made towards democratic values around gender and class.
+The 'Open Source' movement and related digital issues, while interesting, are not going to develop solutions to these more complex issues and create the links between the global south and north that are needed to construct the alter-globalisation that will be necessary.

-JM Taking into account your past involvement with Critical Art Ensemble (CAE) how do you describe electronic civil disobedience as 'disturbance' in the rhizomatic networks of power as CAE refers in their book, The Electronic Disturbance as the only viable avenue for oppositional artistic practice in our time of globalisation?
+JM Taking into account your past involvement with Critical Art Ensemble (CAE) how do you describe electronic civil disobedience as 'disturbance' in the rhizomatic networks of power, as CAE describe it in their book, The Electronic Disturbance, as the only viable avenue for oppositional artistic practice in our time of globalisation?
 How has this altered your artistic production?

-RD My artistic production has always been focused on developing 'disturbance' spaces as material/immaterial gestures within of the 'social imaginary' that can be amplified by ubiquitous technologies - be it in traditional theatre productions, performance art, net art, or network\art\activism - even the pre-digital work functioned as contestational trajectories.
-I do not sense a deep alteration in my work between my collaboration with CAE to EDT, but a continuation of the same work under different signs.
+RD My artistic production has always been focused on developing 'disturbance' spaces as material/immaterial gestures within the 'social imaginary' that can be amplified by ubiquitous technologies - be it in traditional theatre productions, performance art, net art, or network_art_activism - even the pre-digital work functioned as contestational trajectories.
+I do not sense a deep alteration in my work between my collaborations with CAE and EDT, but a continuation of the same work under different signs.